OnroerendErfgoed/atramhasis/docs/source/services.rst

     Get information on a certain language.

     Please bear in mind this will only work for languages known to this Atramhasis instance.
-Valid IANA languages not know to this instance will not work.
+Valid IANA languages not known to this instance will not work.

     **Example request**: